Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Methodology

-For the two blocks of the framework to work as described above, it is important to set suitable values for the parameters of the MTUs.
-Identifying such values for the parameters of MTUs is challenging since the underlying optimization process usually minimizes the root mean square error between a reference torque and the torque predicted by the MTUs without any prior knowledge of the interaction between elements within the MTU.
-The problem is ill-posed even with upper and lower bounds on the values of parameters since multiple combinations of parameters can generate the same net joint torque ($\tau_{ref}$) and thus the same reference joint position, $q_{r}$, but most of these combinations may provide gains (K, D) that do not match the user-desired dynamic behaviour, resulting in an unstable impedance controller and a $q_{f}$ that is significantly different from the corresponding $q_{r}$.
-This is a \textit{critical issue that undermines model transparency, making it difficult to fully understand the dynamics of contraction and to extract valid gain values}.
+For our framework to work as described above, it is important to set suitable values for the parameters of the MTUs.
+Table~\ref{tab:params} lists the parameters $\overline{\boldsymbol{p}}^{i} \in \mathbb{R}^{m}$ of $MTU_{i}$ to be optimized.
+Typically, the underlying optimization process minimizes the root mean square error (RMSE) between a reference torque and $\tau_{r}$ without any prior knowledge of the interaction between elements of the MTUs; this makes the optimization of the MTU parameters an ill-posed problem.
+Multiple combinations of parameters can generate the same net joint torque $\tau_{ref}$ and thus the same reference joint position $q_{r}$, but most combinations may provide gains (K, D) that do not match the user-desired dynamic behaviour and can result in an ineffective impedance controller.
+This is a critical issue that undermines transparency, making it difficult to understand the MTUs' dynamics and to extract valid control gains values.
+Toward addressing this issue, we: